georg3tom/RoadTextVQA/README.md

   "data": [
     {
-      "questionId": 6, // Unique identifier for each question "question": "What is the name of the shop that is seen before the Gregorys coffee, on the same side?", // The question text
+      "questionId": 6, // Unique identifier for each question "question": "What is the name of the shop that is seen before the Gregorys coffee, on the same side?", // The question string
       "answer": ["cava"], // List of possible answers "video": "19.mp4", // Filename of the video clip "videoId": 21, // Unique identifier for each video